 - BrainHQ and CogniFit have both been shown to improve cognitive performance — the only caveat being that, like exercise, it usually takes several weeks before you start noticing a difference.

 - Learning a new language has been shown to improve several measures of intelligence, likely through the mental model concept mentioned earlier.
 Some concepts just can’t be described in English, and therefore your mental models for them are poor.
 Other languages can let you “fill in the gaps”, so to speak, and increase the accuracy of your internal models..

 Congratulations!
-If you consistently follow the four steps above, don’t fall prey to poor lifestyle choices (like consistently abusing drugs and alcohol, or allowing yourself to become obese), and continually self-improve you will see a substantial increase in your ability to think over time.
+If you consistently follow the four steps above on how to become smarter, don’t fall prey to poor lifestyle choices (like consistently abusing drugs and alcohol, or allowing yourself to become obese), and continually self-improve you will see a substantial increase in your ability to think over time.